 Health Indicator Report of Preterm Birth

 Preterm birth, birth before 37 weeks gestation, is the leading cause of perinatal death in otherwise normal newborns and is a leading cause of long-term neurological disabilities in children.
 Infants born before 32 weeks gestation bear the biggest burden representing more than 50 percent of infant deaths.
-Babies born preterm also have increased risks for long term morbidities and often require intensive care after birth.
-Health care costs and length of hospital stay are higher for premature infants.
+Babies born preterm also have increased risks for long-term morbidities and often require intensive care after birth.
+Healthcare costs and length of hospital stay are higher for premature infants.
 For a preterm infant without complications, average hospital stays are three times longer than a term infant, and for a preterm infant with complications, average hospital stays are over seven times longer than a term infant.
-Utah inpatient hospital discharge data (2016) indicate that average hospital charges for a premature infant was $73,498 (DRG 790, 791, 792) compared to $3,283 for a normal newborn infant (DRG 795).
-Utah inpatient hospital discharge data (2016) indicate that average length of stay for a premature infant was 16 days (DRG 790, 791, 792) compared to 1.8 days for a normal newborn infant (DRG 795).
+Utah inpatient hospital discharge data (2019) indicate that average hospital charges for a premature infant were $90,734 (DRG 790, 791, 792) compared to $4,127 for a term newborn infant (DRG 795).
+Utah inpatient hospital discharge data (2019) indicate that the average length of stay for a premature infant was 16 days (DRG 790, 791, 792) compared to 2 days for a term newborn infant (DRG 795).

-NotesNote: County represents county of mother's residence. * Use caution in interpreting rates for Piute, Rich, and Wayne counties, the estimates have a coefficient of variation >30% and are therefore deemed unreliable by Utah Department of Health standards. ** The estimates for Daggett county have been suppressed because 1) the relative standard error is greater than 50% or the relative standard error can't be determined or 2) the observed number of events is very small and not appropriate for publication.
-2017 U.S. data is final.
+NotesNote: County represents county of mother's residence. * Use caution in interpreting rates for Piute County, the estimates have a coefficient of variation >30% and are therefore deemed unreliable by Utah Department of Health standards. ** The estimates for Daggett county have been suppressed because 1) the relative standard error is greater than 50% or the relative standard error can't be determined or 2) the observed number of events is very small and not appropriate for publication.
+2021 U.S. data is provisional.
 Preterm birth is calculated by obstetric estimate.

 - Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health